nvici/The-Password-Generator/README.md

 # The-Password-Generator
-* As a blogger, I want to use JavaScript a password generator on my webpage.
+* As a blogger, I want to use JavaScript to create a unique passwords that generates on my webpage.

 ## Acceptance Criteria
     GIVEN I need a new, secure password